This post may contain affiliate sales links. Please read my disclosure policy.

 I’m not even sure if I can put into words just how darn delicious this recipe is.
 It’s salty and sweet, crunchy and buttery while having a thin layer of homemade toffee and two kinds of chocolate all sandwiched together.
 I love topping my Christmas Crack with more salt to really play up that salty/sweet combo, but there are lots of other fun toppings you can use in place of the salt, all listed below.

 It’s one of my favorite treats to make for the holidays and after one bite, you’ll see why it’s a favorite.
 Of course it’s delicious, but more importantly, it’s so darn simple to make, only calling for a handful of ingredients and is ready in a cinch.

+For full details, including ingredients and measurements, see the printable recipe card down below.
 These step-by-step instructions will help you make the most perfect batch of Christmas Crack!
-For full details, including increments, see the recipe card down below.

 In a medium saucepan, heat butter and brown sugar together.
 Once it’s melted, bring to boil, immediately reduce to simmer.
 You want this mixture to get slightly darker as it simmers over the course of 3 minutes.